ridinginstyle00/ridings-cogs/README.md

 # Contact Info

 I'm typically online about once a day.
 USUALLY, around the same time each day, and I'm in [TwentySix's discord](https://discord.gg/xQnmfjE), so if you need any help or anything you can give me a call there.
 But I'd prefer that you send me a PM.
-If you don't feel like sending a PM, you can email me here: ridinginstyle00@gmail.com
+If you don't feel like sending a PM, you can email me here: ridinginstyle00@gmail.com.
+Also please note that my name on discord is Riding.
+Not ridinginstyle00.

 # Credits